CodeByAD/MNXB01ProjectE/README.md

 Directory structure:
 "Code" directory contains everything needed to runn the code and produce results\
 "Documents" directory includes all other documents such as license and chnagelog\
-"Readme" includes instructions to run code and produce results and this description as you can see
+"Readme" directory nstructions to run code and produce results and this description as you can see\
+"Report" directory includes a copy of the project report

 Rootlogon.C:
 Change the include path in the rootlogon.C file to your include directory in the skeleton file ex: -I/home/name/folder/to/Skeleton/include